About auditory processing disorder

 You can ask your audiologist for more information about the tests before your child has them.

-Your audiologist might suggest strategies your child can use to improve her listening in noisy environments.
-The audiologist might also recommend that your child uses a personal FM or sound amplification system.
+Your audiologist might suggest strategies or training programs your child can use to improve her listening in noisy environments.
+The audiologist might also recommend that your child uses a personal remote microphone or sound field amplification system.
 This will help your child hear the teacher’s voice more clearly, even when there’s lots of background noise.

 Treatment for APD is tailored to each child.
-It’s a good idea to talk with your audiologist or speech pathologist about what sort of treatment will work best for your child.
+It’s a good idea to talk with your audiologist or speech pathologist about the treatment options that might work best for your child.